This post may include affiliate links; see our disclosure policy.

 • Cornstarch

-It’s important to soften the cream cheese prior to making any type of flavored cream cheese.
-We like leaving the block at room temperature; while it takes longer, it gets a better texture than microwaving, which can be risky.
+It’s important to soften the cream cheese before making any type of flavored cream cheese.
+I like leaving the block at room temperature.
+It takes longer, but it creates a better texture than microwaving, which can be risky.
 Here are two ways to do it:

 • Leave the cheese out at room temperature for about 25 minutes to 1 hour, until it’s room temperature.

 • Microwave the cheese for a few seconds.
-Place it on a plate in the microwave, cook 5 seconds, flip over the block of cheese and cook another 5 seconds.
+Place it on a plate in the microwave, cook for 5 seconds, flip over the block of cheese, and cook for another 5 seconds.
 (If it’s not room temperature at this point, cook another few seconds, but err on the conservative side.)

-Blueberry cream cheese comes together simply: you’ll make the blueberry jam, then whip it with the softened cream cheese in a stand mixer.
+Blueberry cream cheese comes together easily.
+Make the blueberry jam, then whip it with the softened cream cheese in a stand mixer.
 Here are a few tips on the process:

 • Shortcut: use store-bought blueberry jam!
-You can make this recipe even easier by using purchased blueberry jam: it takes no time at all to whip up.
+You can make this recipe even easier by using purchased blueberry jam.

 • The texture firms up in the refrigerator.
-The texture should be soft right away: it then firms up slightly when refrigerated.
-You can use immediately or store up to 2 weeks!
+The texture should be soft right away; it firms slightly when refrigerated.
+You can use it immediately or store it for up to 2 weeks!

-There are lots of ways to serve this tasty spread: of course, it’s best on a toasted bagel!
-But here are a few more ideas:
+There are lots of ways to serve this tasty spread!
+My favorite way to enjoy it is on a toasted bagel, but here are a few more ideas:

 • Bagels, especially in a bagel brunch with other flavored cream cheese